 We constructed $(X,\alpha)$ satisfying the first three conditions.
-To check the fourth condition, we will do it interval by interval.
+To check the fourth condition, we will do it in each interval.
 If we compute $\iota_Xd(t\alpha)$ we obtain:

-It is clear from the case by case description that the function $h$, which is the indefinite integral with respect to $t$ of the $dt$-term, has no critical points in $[1,2]$.
-At the boundary we have that $\iota_Xd(t\alpha)=-dt$.
+It is clear from the case-by-case description that the function $h$, which is the indefinite integral with respect to $t$ of the $dt$-term, has no critical points in $[1,2]$.
+At the boundary we have $\iota_Xd(t\alpha)=-dt$.